Clemens Schick: Theatre career

-An actor with a confessed love for life on the classical stage, Clemens has a long track record of engagements and leading roles in both modern and classic theatre plays, primarily with German theaters.
+An actor with a confessed love for life on the classical stage, Schick has a long track record of engagements and leading roles in both modern and classic theatre plays, primarily with German theaters.
 His career include engagements at Staatsschauspiel Dresden, Schauspiel Frankfurt, Schauspielhaus Wien, Sophiensaelen, Kampnagel, Staatstheater Stuttgart, Schauspielhaus Zurich, Deutsches Schauspielhaus in Hamburg, Schauspielhaus Köln and Schaubühne Berlin,[4] where he performed as 'Orestes' in Hugo von Hofmannsthal's play Elektra in 1999, and 'Major Vershinin' in Three Sisters by Chekhov in 2006.

-From 2002 to 2006, he was a regular part of the ensemble at the Schauspielhaus Hannover, where he was seen in, among others, Johann Kresnik's directorial work of Peer Gynt, in a leading role in Cat on a Hot Tin Roof by Tennessee Williams under the direction of Christina Paulhofer, in leading roles in Shakespeare's Richard III and Twelfth Night under the direction of Sebastian Baumgarten, as well as the title role in Friedrich Schiller’s Don Carlos, under the direction of Wilfred Minks.
+From 2002 to 2006, Schick was a regular part of the ensemble at the Schauspielhaus Hannover, where he was seen in, among others, Johann Kresnik's directorial work of Peer Gynt, in a leading role in Cat on a Hot Tin Roof by Tennessee Williams under the direction of Christina Paulhofer, in leading roles in Shakespeare's Richard III and Twelfth Night under the direction of Sebastian Baumgarten, as well as the title role in Friedrich Schiller’s Don Carlos, under the direction of Wilfred Minks.

 In the summer of 2007 and again in 2008, Schick was also to be seen in the role as 'Death' at the Salzburg Festival in Hofmannsthal's Jedermann.

-His first solo show, Windows or: Let's imagine Bill Gates as a happy person, a monologue written by Mathias Greffrath, was staged by the Schauspielhaus Hannover in 2010.
-The play saw Schick in the role as Bill Gates musing with the audience about business, technology, narcissism and life’s moral questions.
+Schick's first solo show, Windows or: Let's imagine Bill Gates as a happy person, a monologue written by Mathias Greffrath, was staged by the Schauspielhaus Hannover in 2010.
+The play saw Schick in the role of Bill Gates musing with the audience about business, technology, narcissism and life's moral questions.
 He later performed in the solo show in the Sophiensäle theatre, and again for German soldiers stationed in Afghanistan.